Malvina Hoffman: Early life and education

 Malvina Hoffman was born in New York City, the fourth of six children of the concert pianist and composer, Richard Hoffman, and Fidelia Marshall (Lamson) Hoffman.
 She was named after a maternal aunt, Malvina Helen (Lamson) Cornell, who would later survive the sinking of the RMS Titanic.
 Her mother, also a pianist, presided over her education at home until she was 10 years of age.
 The Hoffman's regularly entertained artists and musicians in their home.
 As a young girl, she met Swami Vivekananda when he lived and taught in New York City, and several of her later sculptures, like that of Sri Ramakrishna, are located at the Ramakrishna-Vivekananda Center of New York.

 Hoffman attended Veltin School for Girls, Chapin, and Brearley private schools.
 While at Brearley, she took evening classes at the Woman's School for Applied Design and the Art Students League of New York.

 She studied painting with John White Alexander in 1906, and also with Harper Pennington.
 Hoffman developed her skill as an artist during her studies with George Grey Barnard, Herbert Adams, and Gutzon Borglum.
 She worked as an assistant to sculptor Alexander Phimister Proctor at his MacDougal Street studio in Greenwich Village in 1907.
 In 1908, Hoffman traveled to Paris with Katharine Rhoades and Marion H. Beckett and studied art there.

-She made a bust of her father, her first finished sculpture, in 1909, two weeks prior to his death.
+In 1909 she made a bust of her father, her first finished sculpture, two weeks prior to his death.
 It was exhibited at the National Academy the following year.
 Also in 1910, she won an honorable mention for a sculpture of her future husband, Samuel Grimson, at the Paris Salon.
 Hoffman gravitated towards sculpture due to the artistic freedom she felt when creating a three-dimensional work of art.

 After her father's death in 1910, Hoffman moved to Europe with her mother.
 They first visited London, where they attended the ballet of Alexander Glazunov's Autumn Bacchanale.
 Hoffman was inspired by the combination of motion and control exhibited by Mikhail Mordkin and Anna Pavlova.
 Mother and daughter visited Italy before moving to Paris.
 She worked as a studio assistant for Janet Scudder.
 During the nights she studied at Académie Colarossi.
 She studied with Emanuele Rosales and after five unsuccessful attempts, she eventually was accepted as a student by Auguste Rodin.
 She caught his attention when she quoted a poem that he attempted to remember by Alfred de Musset.
 During their lessons, he advised her, "Do not be afraid of realism".
 She made a trip to Manhattan in 1912 to dissect bodies at the College of Physicians and Surgeons at Columbia University.
 From Rosales and Rodin, she learned about bronze casting, chasing, and finishing at foundries.
 The Hoffman women lived in Paris until the outbreak of World War I in 1914.
+In 1912, Hoffman, with her friend and fellow artist, the suffragist Ida Sedwick Proper, staged an independent exhibition of their own work.